-Romero Rainey is a graduate of Wellesley College and the Pacific Coast School of Banking.
-Upon graduating from Wellesley, she returned to Taos with the dream of continuing her family business of running the town’s only local community bank.
+A third-generation community banker born and raised in Taos, N.M., Romero Rainey is the former Chairman and CEO of Centinel Bank of Taos.
+Upon graduating from Wellesley College, she returned home to Taos with the dream of continuing her family’s business of running the town’s only local community bank.